4.2.2 Protecting W-2 Participant Information

 To provide effective services to W-2 participants, it is often necessary to obtain highly sensitive, confidential information.

-1. Physical health, including HIV/AIDS
+1. Physical health, including HIV/AIDS;

-2. Mental health
+2. Mental health;

-3. Disabilities and impairments, including physical disabilities, learning disabilities, cognitive impairments, and developmental disabilities
+3. Disabilities and impairments, including physical disabilities, learning disabilities, cognitive impairments, and developmental disabilities;

-4. Alcohol and substance abuse
+4. Alcohol and substance abuse; and

-5. Domestic abuse
+5. Domestic abuse.

-1. Assessments, including vocational and functional evaluations
+1. Assessments, including vocational and functional evaluations;

-2. Screening and test results
+2. Screening and test results;

-3. Treatment notes
+3. Treatment notes;

-5. Services and accommodations
+5. Services and accommodations.

 See 4.4.2 for information on scanning confidential information into the Electronic Case File.
 See 4.4.6 for information on accessing and referencing confidential information about W-2 participants.

-The laws governing protection of confidential information are stricter than general information about the W-2 participant.
-In general, the laws narrowly restrict the disclosure and use of this information to staff members only when their assigned duties require that they have access to the information.
-An individual or program in possession of such information (for example, a federally-assisted substance abuse program) may not release it except as authorized by the individual.
-Anyone who receives such information from a substance abuse program (for example, a W-2 agency) may not again disclose it without the individual’s consent and cannot retain this information unless confidentiality can be maintained.
+An individual or program in possession of confidential information (for example, a federally-assisted substance abuse program) may not release confidential information except as authorized by the individual.
+Anyone who receives confidential information may not again disclose it without the individual’s consent and cannot retain this information unless confidentiality can be maintained.

-1. To other staff within the W-2 agency when their assigned duties require that they have access to the information;
+1. To other staff within the W-2 agency when their assigned duties require they have access to the information;

 2. To another W-2 agency if the individual changes agencies; and